 - People smoke tobacco to calm themselves.
 But the withdrawal of nicotine is jitteriness and anxiety, so the person rushes back to smoke again to remove the very symptoms the drug causes when it leaves his system.

 - People drink alcohol, sometimes because they are thirsty.
 But alcohol is a drying agent, which makes a person more thirsty, so they respond by drinking more.

 - People smoke marijuana to deal with stress.
-But the withdrawal symptoms of marijuana is stress, anxiety, and paranoia, so the person smokes in a vain attempt to remove the symptoms his pot smoking causes.
+But the withdrawal symptoms of marijuana are stress, anxiety, and paranoia, so the person smokes in a vain attempt to remove the symptoms his pot-smoking causes.